 85. Explore Vancouver

 Vancouver is one of the bigger cities in Canada.
 With mountains in the background it offers gorgeous views, a fantastic food scene and great ethnic diversity.
-There’s also a huge art and music scene in Vancouver.
+There’s also a huge art and music scene in Vancouver and plenty of non-touristy things to do!

 86. Explore Halifax